igor-martynov/dfrsync/README.md

  - [x] replace hour+minute+second with time field in ReplicationSchedule model
  - [ ] check task simultaneous launching
  - [ ] more test coverage
+ - [ ] priority of enabled field: most priority is replication, schedule is least

 SECURITY:

 This app works in DEBUG mode of django.
 Use at own risk.